uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 Inside the options there are 2 parts: text before `|` is the display text, where it's going to show up on the button; text on the right is node name, where DialogueRunner (and the editor) searches for the name.
 Note that node name needs to be one word, i.e. don't put space in it otherwise Yarn will get angry and refuse to load the file as Yarn Program.

-Now when you hit ECS to ga back, and you should see 2 additional nodes have been created.
+Now when you hit ESC to go back, and you should see 2 additional nodes have been created.
 This might look familiar if you have experience working with Twine, and it's indeed the editor generating new nodes based on the options in the previous node.

 Then go to `Greeted`, and put these: